Florida Amusement Park Injury Attorneys

 However, when the fun stops because of a serious accident on a ride or on the park premises due to the park’s negligence, the negligence of an employee, or faulty equipment, what happens next?

-This could involve failing to provide or enforce adequate safety measures, failure to maintain equipment properly, and ride operator errors, such as failing to ensure guests are properly secured in safety belts or focusing on operating their ride safely.
+According to Florida law, the theme park may be considered negligent or held accountable if the park failed to provide or enforce adequate safety measures, failed to maintain equipment properly, and for certain ride operator errors, such as failing to ensure guests are properly secured in safety belts or failing to focus on operating their ride safely.

 RTRLAW serves clients who are injured at an amusement or theme park due to park negligence or the negligence of the park’s employees.